itsaboutcode/fullstackopen/README.md

 #### Renaming imports and exports

 - Inside your import and export statement's curly braces, you can use the keyword `as` along with a new feature name, to change the identifying name you will use for a feature inside the top-level module.

-- You need this feature because it's possible that more than 1 module export with the same name.
+- You need this feature because it's possible that more than 1 module exported with the same name.

-- Since you can't change the module of third-party, it's generally good idea not to change name of your own modules too and change names at import side.
+- Since you can't change the module of the third party, it's generally a good idea not to change the name of your own modules too and change names on the import side.
 ##### Export Example

 ```js